The Application Process

 How to Apply to the Huntsman Program

 Students apply to the Huntsman Program as part of their general application to Penn.
-In addition to the Common Application or the Universal Application, students must complete the Penn specific supplements, including Form 1c that lists Huntsman Program specific application requirements.
+Embedded in the Common Application are the Penn essays, including the Huntsman Program segment as part of the coordinated dual degree section.
+(Please note that Form 1c no longer exists).
 Applicants are required to:

 - Write an additional essay discussing a current international issue;

 - Indicate the language in which they will demonstrate proficiency and use as their language of specialization within the program;

 - Indicate their level of preparation in mathematics;

 - Indicate the single degree school for which they would like to be considered if they are not admitted to the Huntsman Program.